cfengine/documentation/reference/design-center/api.markdown

 The top key can be one of the following:

+* `api_ok`

-* `api_ok`: the command was processed correctly and the response is enclosed as valid JSON (note that this doesn't mean the response indicates success!!!)
+The command was processed correctly and the response is enclosed as valid JSON (note that this doesn't mean the response indicates success!!!)

+* `api_error`

-* `api_error`: the command was not processed correctly and the response may not be valid JSON at all.
+The command was not processed correctly and the response may not be valid JSON at all.
 It may be good JSON and even contain keys like `api_ok` promises, e.g. `warnings` or `success`, but you can't rely on that.

 The API client may wish to replace unparseable data with `{api_error: "BAD JSON (escaped data here)"}` or something similar to make the response handler simpler.

-Inside the API response, under the `api_ok` key, you can expect to find the following:
+Inside the API response, under the `api_ok` key, you can expect to find the
+following:

+* `success`

-* `success`: indicates, generally speaking, that the command succeeded or failed.
+Indicates, generally speaking, that the command succeeded or failed.
 Any complex commands can fail in subtle ways, but the API will do its best to make this a good indicator.

-* `errors` and `warnings`: lists of strings that log errors and warnings for the command.
+* `errors` and `warnings`

+Lists of strings that log errors and warnings for the command.

+* `error_tags`

-* `error_tags`: key-value array of tag strings assigned to the error messages.
+Key-value array of tag strings assigned to the error messages.
 This lets the client tell what stages or areas of the command triggered the errors.

+* `log`

-* `log`: list of general message strings.
+List of general message strings.
 This is optional and purely informational.

+* `tags`

-* `tags`: key-value array of tag strings assigned to the response, not associated with errors.
+Key-value array of tag strings assigned to the response, not associated with errors.
 This lets the client tell what stages or areas of the command triggered messages or warnings, or more generally what stages or areas of the command were executed.
 This is optional and purely informational.

+* `data`

-* `data`: the meat of the response plate, if you will.
+The meat of the response plate, if you will.
 This key contains all the response data that the API command generated.
 Each command has different return data so the specifics are listed per command.

-### API Commands
+## API Commands

 The API commands and their data responses are listed below.
 Generally they are exclusive of each other, and the order below is the order in which they are answered.
 Thus, for instance, a request that issues both `list` and `search` will get just the `list` results.

 Many commands take *terms*.  *Terms* are one of the following:

 * a string (matches any field)
 * a list of strings (any of them may match any field)
-* a list of lists, with each one in the following format: either `[FIELD, "matches", REGEX]` or `[FIELD, "equals", STRING]` or `[[FIELD1, FIELD2,...], "matches", STRING]`.
+* a list of lists, with each one in the following formats:

-#### `list`
+    * `[FIELD, "matches", REGEX]` or
+    * `[FIELD, "equals", STRING]` or
+    * `[[FIELD1, FIELD2,...], "matches", STRING]`

+### list

 The `list` command lists *installed* sketches.